A private tour guide Sofia to discover legends with – Saint Sofia Church

 Today, Saint Sofia Church is a peaceful, historic site.
 Its three-nave, cross-domed design is rare in Bulgaria.
 The church also includes a small underground museum.
 You can walk through the ancient necropolis of Serdica and feel the deep history.

-A private tour Sofia will help you discover this beautiful place and its rich past.
+A private tour guide Sofia will help you discover this beautiful place and its rich past.
 Don’t miss the chance to explore it with a knowledgeable guide.